cogment/cogment-doc/docs/reference/cli/web-proxy.md

 This module is still in active development and should be considered a preview version.
 :::

 The Cogment Web Proxy is designed to facilitate the use of Cogment with web-based components.
-It implements a JSON HTTP API that can be easily used from a web application.
+It implements a JSON HTTP API, whose reference can be found [here](../web-proxy-api.mdx), that can be easily used from a web application.

 Current features include the following.